Role: UX Designer

 Users are interested in learning about the museum & exhibitions

 The Home, About, Exhibitions, and Events page are the most viewed pages on the site.
-Despite its high viewership, users are not engaging with content linked to the About page.

 Users are not engaging with content on the about page